-☐ With the seal housing tube now firmly secured into the bulkhead fitting, bend the tube so that it closely follows the profile of the differential.
-(Figs.13., 14. & 15.)
+☐ With the seal housing tube now firmly secured into the bulkhead fitting, bend the tube so that it closely follows the profile shown in Fig.14. and 15.

-Check that the contour of the tube will not interfere with the bearing caps, the Air Locker or the ring gear.
+Check that the contour of the tube will not interfere with the bearing caps, the ring gear, the Air Locker or the axle housing.